 Mold Removal Aftercare Tips

-Aftercare is just as important to mold pre-prep and the removal process.
+Aftercare is just as important as mold pre-prep and the removal process itself.
 If any porous materials come into contact with the mold, then they may be contaminated.
 This means you'll have to remove and discard these items, as well.
 A mold removal crew will make sure that any additional materials aren't affected, as well as make sure that the mold will not reappear.

 They will also make sure any extra water is cleaned up because even though mold will not survive without water, mold spores can actually reform.
 If the mold spores reform, then your mold problem will return.
 That's why you must have professionals clear away every bit of the mold.
 You may think that you have gotten rid of the mold, but it can come back with a vengeance if it isn't correctly discarded.